dhelms33/Football-Legends/README.md

 ## About

-In Football Version: v2.0.0, I have added a new fragment that retireves data from API-Football and displays this information in a recycler view.
+In Football Version: v3.0-alpha, I have added two new fragments that allow the user to query for soccer fields near them and to create a player.
-The data then can be clicked on and it will display the team's logo, name, and country.
 ## Features
-Loads data retrieved from an API into a recycler view when the user clicks on the Teams Fragment Displays when the Champions League starts after a checkbox message pass Displays when the Premier League starts after a checkbox message pass
+Allows the user to query and navigate a map using google maps Allows the user to create a player and have that player persist through configuration changes or closing the application Loads data retrieved from an API into a recycler view when the user clicks on the Teams Fragment Displays when the Champions League starts after a checkbox message pass Displays when the Premier League starts after a checkbox message pass